American Securities front runner for Carlyle, KPS auto assets

-NEW YORK American Securities LLC is in the lead to buy auto parts suppliers from Carlyle Group LP (CG.O) and KPS Capital Partners LP, in deals that could collectively top $1.5 billion, people familiar with the matter said.
+NEW YORK, Sept 28 American Securities LLC is in the lead to buy auto parts suppliers from Carlyle Group LP and KPS Capital Partners LP, in deals that could collectively top $1.5 billion, people familiar with the matter said.

 Private equity firm American Securities is in advanced stages of negotiating the acquisition of U.S. auto parts supplier Metaldyne from Carlyle for over $800 million, the people said on condition of anonymity because discussions are confidential.

-Linamar Corp (LNR.TO), Canada's second-largest auto supplier, which also made an offer for Metaldyne, remains in contention for the business, and Carlyle may still choose to sell to Linamar, the people cautioned.
+Linamar Corp, Canada's second-largest auto supplier, which also made an offer for Metaldyne, remains in contention for the business, and Carlyle may still choose to sell to Linamar, the people cautioned.

 New York-based American Securities is also in advanced discussions to buy HHI Group Holdings, which makes forged parts, wheel bearings and powdered metal engine and transmission components for the automotive and industrial sectors, from KPS Capital Partners for more than $700 million, the people added.